 If you experience any difficulty with this process, please contact Student Services who will be pleased to assist you wherever possible.

-What is the Qualifying Criteria for Free School Meals?
+What is the Qualifying Criteria?

 - Universal Credit (provided you have an annual net earned income of no more than £7,400, as assessed by earnings from up to three of your most recent assessment periods)